jab/bidict/docs/other-bidict-types.rst

 In PyPy as well as CPython 3.6+,
 :class:`dict` preserves insertion order.
-Given that, can you get away with using a non-:class:`Ordered <bidict.OrderedBidict>` :class:`bidict.bidict` in places where you need an order-preserving bidirectional mapping?
+Given that, can you get away with using a non-ordered bidict in places where you need an order-preserving bidirectional mapping
+(assuming you don't need the additional ordering-related, mutating APIs offered by :class:`~bidict.OrderedBidict` like :meth:`~bidict.OrderedBidict.move_to_end`)?

 Consider this example: